mbilotta/julia/README.md

     juliac.exe generate -n BigDecimal -f Multibrot -r EscapeTime -W 800 -H 600 -o multibrot.png n.precision=32 f.bailout=100

 Here `precision` is a parameter of the `BigDecimal` number factory while `bailout` pertains to the `Multibrot` formula.

+### Setting equivalent parameters across different plugins

+It may happen that formula and representation (e.g.) have homonym parameters with the exact same meaning (e.g.: `bailout`).
+In this case we might want to set these parameters consistently:

+    juliac.exe generate -n Double -f Mandelbrot -r MuEncy -W 800 -H 600 -o muency.png *.bailout=100

+### JIM output

+To save in JIM format, just append the `.jim` extension to the output file name.

+### JIM input

+JIM images can be returned to the CLI using the `-i` option.
+This way you can just convert them to PNG or JPEG:

+    juliac.exe generate -i muency.jim -o muency.png

+Or you can tweak some parameters and then save to a traditional format (or stick with JIM):

+    juliac.exe generate -i muency.jim -o muency-alt.png r.angleWeight=4

+You can tweak everything.
+You can even change a plugin or switch between Mandelbrot set/Julia set but be conscious that every modification that is different from a change in the value of a _previewable_ parameter will require a complete recalculation and this may take some time.

 ## Building Julia